Although this page is available in multiple languages, please check the English version to get the most up-to-date version.

-Using the following scripts it's possible to get a complete burglar alarm system with Domoticz controller running in a RaspberryPI (single board computer with 2.3W power consumption) or another type of hardware.
+Using the following scripts it's possible to integrate all alarm system functions in a Domoticz controller running in a RaspberryPI (single board computer with 2.3W power consumption) , RockPIS (tiny single board computer with only 400mW power consumption) or another type of hardware.

-Using DomBus modules to interface alarm sensors it's possible to get a reliable home automation wired network, with bus cable that interconnect all sensors carrying both data and power supply.
-Also, it's possible to supply everything with a 12V lead acid backup battery, so the system will work even in case of power outage.
-In any case, the alarm scripts described below work with any kind of sensors.
+Using DomBus modules to interface alarm sensors it's possible to get reliable home automation wired network, with bus cable that interconnect all sensors carrying both data and 12V power supply: using a 12V lead acid backup battery, the system will work even in case of power outage.
+In any case, the alarm scripts described below works with any kind of sensors.
+Last, but not least, DomBus modules permits to achieve a very very low power consumption: each DomBus module typically consume about 10mW to manage many inputs and outputs, much lower than WiFi modules that consumes 400mW or more.
+Below a screenshot that shows some of our products with prices.

 - Three types of alarm: day (only emits a short pulse on internal siren, if someone open a door or window or shutter), night (activates only internal sirens and some lights), away (activates internal and external sirens).